-Rebecca is a National Geographic Young Explorer who works in Peru and Canada on projects related to Indigenous health and anthropology.
+Rebecca is a National Geographic Explorer who works in Peru and Canada on projects related to environmental and physical health.

 Rebecca has received both a Young Explorer and Early Career grant from the National Geographic Society.
-Her previous work looked at how Indigenous Amazonian perceptions of health and well-being relate to spiritual beliefs, and what this means for the design of health interventions that are inclusive of all belief systems.
+Her previous work looked at how perceptions of health and well-being relate to spiritual beliefs in the Amazon, and what this means for the design of health interventions that are inclusive of all belief systems.